nestauk/kuebiko/docs/guide/guides/metaflow.md

     -   Setup such as parsing and logging parameters or declaring context managers
     -   At most a few high-level function calls
     -   Any flow-level logic - e.g. merging artifacts
--   Add type-annotations for the data artifacts
+-   Consider using type-annotations for the data artifacts
 -   Imports used within a step should always go within a step (at the top of it)

     Because metaflow has the ability to abstract infrastructure then